-- 11.1 Your membership of the Association will end and the Committee will cancel your share and record the ending of your membership in the Register of Members if:- - 11.1.1 You resign your membership giving seven days' notice in writing to the Secretary at the registered office; or - 11.1.2 The Committee reasonably believes that you have failed to tell the Association of a change of address as required by Rule 10; or - 11.1.3 For five annual general meetings in a row you have not attended, submitted apologies, exercised a postal vote or appointed a representative to attend and vote on your behalf by proxy; or - 11.1.4 The Association receives a complaint about your behaviour and two-thirds of the Members voting at a special general meeting agree to end your membership.
-The following conditions apply to this procedure:
+- 11.1 Your membership of the Association will end and the Committee will cancel your share and record the ending of your membership in the Register of Members if:- - 11.1.1 You resign your membership giving seven days' notice in writing to the Secretary at the registered office; or

-- 11.1.4.1 the complaint must be in writing and must relate to behaviour which could harm the interests of the Association; - 11.1.4.2 the Secretary must notify the Member of the complaint in writing not less than one calendar month before the meeting takes place; - 11.1.4.3 the notice for the special general meeting will give details of the business for which the meeting is being called; - 11.1.4.4 you will be called to answer the complaint at the meeting.
-The Members present will consider the evidence supporting the complaint and any evidence you decide to introduce; - 11.1.4.5 the Members can vote in person or through a representative by proxy; - 11.1.4.6 if you receive proper notice but do not go to the meeting without providing a good reason, the meeting will go ahead without you and the Members will be entitled to vote to end your membership. - If your membership is ended in accordance with Rule 11.1.4, you will immediately cease to be a Member from the date that the resolution to end your membership was passed and any further application for membership by you will need to be approved by two-thirds of the Members voting at a general meeting.
+- 11.1.2 The Committee reasonably believes that you have failed to tell the Association of a change of address as required by Rule 10 or your main home is no longer located in the area within which we operate as set out in Rule 2.3; or - 11.1.3 For five annual general meetings in a row you have not attended, submitted apologies, exercised a postal vote or appointed a representative to attend and vote on your behalf by proxy; or - 11.1.4 The Association receives a complaint about your behaviour and two-thirds of the Members voting at a special general meeting agree to end your membership.
+The following conditions apply to this procedure: - 11.1.4.1 the complaint must be in writing and must relate to behaviour which could harm the interests of the Association: - 11.1.4.2 the Secretary must notify the Member of the complaint in writing not less than one calendar month before the meeting takes place; - 11.1.4.3 the notice for the special general meeting will give details of the business for which the meeting is being called; - 11.1.4.4 you will be called to answer the complaint at the meeting.
+The Members present will consider the evidence supporting the complaint and any evidence you decide to introduce; - 11.1.4.5 the Members can vote in person or through a representative by proxy; - 11.1.4.6 if you receive proper notice but do not go to the meeting without providing a good reason, the meeting will go ahead without you and the Members will be entitled to vote to end your membership. - 11.2 If your membership is ended in accordance with Rule 11.1.4, you will immediately cease to be a Member from the date that the resolution to end your membership was passed and any further application for membership by you will need to be approved by two-thirds of the Members voting at a general meeting.